chasemira/chasemira/README.md

 # About Me

-Hi there! 🙋🏻‍♀️ I’m Jasleen Kaur, a second-year Computing Science student at Simon Fraser University (SFU) with a passion for AI, full-stack development, machine learning, and cybersecurity.
+Hi there! 🙋🏻‍♀️ I’m Jasleen Kaur, a third-year Computing Science student at Simon Fraser University (SFU) with a passion for AI, full-stack development, machine learning, and cybersecurity.
 I love taking initiative and efficiently bringing ideas to life, whether it’s leading frontend development for SFU Hub or building real-world solutions like LearnVerse to tackle UN challenges like quality education.

 I’m proficient in Python, HTML/CSS, React.js, C++/C, TypeScript, JavaScript, SQL, Git, and MATLAB, and I enjoy applying these skills to real-world challenges.